 In Caddo Parish, Dr. Goree serves the community through his work with My Brother’s Keeper, Downtown Rotary, Committee of 100, Step Forward, Strategic Action Council, Caddo Children and Youth Planning Board and the Caddo Sheriff’s Safety Town Advisory Board.

 Additionally, Dr. Goree has received state and national recognition as the 2019 Louisiana Superintendent of the Year as well as a 2021 Broad Academy Fellow.
 In 2021, he was named among the newest members of the national education leadership organization Chiefs for Change.

 Dr. Goree is a veteran educator who strongly believes that education is the key to lifelong success.
 He is a graduate of Huntington High School and holds a Bachelor of Arts in Management from Morehouse College, a Master of Education in Educational Leadership from the University of Texas at Arlington and a Doctor of Philosophy in Educational Leadership and Policy Studies from the University of Texas at Arlington.

 Dr. Goree and his wife, Kimberly, met in math class during their junior year at Huntington High School.
 They are the proud parents of two children.
-Their son, Morgan, graduated in December 2019 from Louisiana State University in Baton Rouge and is currently in chiropractic school at Parker University in Dallas while their daughter, Madison, is a high school junior in Caddo Schools.
+Their son, Morgan, graduated in December 2019 from Louisiana State University in Baton Rouge and is currently in chiropractic school at Parker University in Dallas while their daughter, Madison, is a high school senior in Caddo Schools.